openstack/openstack-manuals/doc/admin-guide-cloud/source/telemetry-data-collection.rst

 node for performance reasons.

 Just like the central agent, this component also does not need direct database access.
-The samples are sent via AMQP to the collector.
+The samples are sent via AMQP to the notification agent.

 The list of collected meters can be found in :ref:`telemetry-bare-metal-service`.